nfdi4plants/Swate-templates/README.md

 #### Pull-Request to main

-* Run tests for templates
+* The following tests are run, when a pull-request to main is created:
-* Checks whether all local templates are parable or not
+* Ccheck whether all local templates can be parsed
 * Checks for required diversity of official templates
 * Check for distinct tags
 * Check for Ambiguousness
 * Check for similarity of provided tags
-* Check for right named parent folder of templates
+* Check for correctly named parent folder of templates
-* Check for right versioning of template file name
+* Check for correct versioning of template file name
-* Check whether all database tempaltes are locally available or not
+* Check whether all database templates are locally available or not
 * Generates new STRClient.cs when a change to api related code happened -> Can break the release
 * Release of STR and generation of new JSON file